How long can bees live trapped in a wall?

 When a honey bee population takes up residence inside the walls of your home, it can be quite alarming.
 In this section, we will uncover how long honey bee colonies can survive in walls, signs of infestation, possible food sources, structural damage they may cause, and the benefits of keeping a hive in a wall.

-a.
 How Long Can They Survive?

 Honey bees are resilient creatures that can adapt to various environments.
 If trapped within a cavity wall or wall voids with access to food and water sources nearby, these beneficial insects have been known to survive for several years.
 The queen bee typically lives two to five times longer than the worker bees, which have a lifespan of around six weeks during warmer months.
 A well-established colony could continue thriving as new queens take over when the old queen dies.